Cup primrose

 DefinitionThis section has been translated automatically.

-Today widely used ornamental plant, originally from China.
-It was brought to Europe in the 19th century and from there it spread worldwide.
-Low medicinal use in contrast to other primrose species (e.g. Primula elatior).
+Today a widespread ornamental plant, originally from China.
+It was brought to Europe in the 19th century and spread worldwide from there.
+Little medicinal use in contrast to other primula species (e.g. Primula elatior).
+Flower color pink or white.
+Flowering time - February to October, fruit ripening - September to November

 Undesirable effectsThis section has been translated automatically.

-Sensitization is triggered by the quinone primin (2-methyl-6-pentyl-1,4-benzoquinone).
+Sensitization is caused by the quinone Primin (2-methyl-6-pentyl-1,4-benzoquinone).
 Sensitizing potency: Very strong.
-Sensitization frequency: Occasional.
+Sensitization frequency: Occasionally. see under Primrose dermatitis.

-The medically used primrose species (Primula officinalis) contain almost no primin.
+The medicinally used primrose species (Primula officinalis) contain almost no primin.

 The literature reports numerous cases of irritant and allergic reactions after contact with the cup primrose.
 The most common allergic contact eczema today is observed in connection with domestic or hobby gardening activities.
 Occupational primrose allergies in gardeners or florists are rare.
 Cross-reactivity can occur in contact with other plants and wood species containing quinones with related structures, such as exotic wood species ( Dalbergia species, rosewood) such as teak or rosewood.
 Related chinoid constituents are also found in other primrose species, orchid species, etc. as well as marine animals (e.g. in natural sponges).